WynnBET Seeks Arizona Sports Betting Access Via San Carlos Apache Tribe

 Arizona would be the 16th jurisdiction where WynnBET plans to launch, and covers approximately 53% of the US population, with plans to expand further in more states, resulting in almost 77% of the population.

 In May, Wynn Resorts spun off Wynn Interactive to create an independent public company.
-The SPAC merger worth $3.2 billion with the Austerlitz Acquisition Corp.
+The SPAC merger was worth $3.2 billion with the Austerlitz Acquisition Corp.
 I allowed the combined company to retain Wynn Interactive, with Wynn Resorts maintaining a 58% ownership stake in the company.

 Operators Rushing to Arizona Sports Betting